platformsh/platformsh-docs/src/configuration/routes.md

 ## Routes examples

-Here is an example of a `.platform/routes.yaml` file:
+Here is an example of a basic `.platform/routes.yaml` file:

 ```yaml
 "https://{default}/":